JohnOsbornIV/JohnOsbornIV/README.md

 Hi!
 I'm John.
-If you're seeing this, I compromised your subdomain.
+If you're seeing this anywhere other than GitHub, I compromised your subdomain.